gassantos/DataMiningWithR/README.md

 # DataMiningWithR
-Repository for development data analysis in R language.
+Repository to develop data analysis in R language.